 - Residual value: When your lease begins, your lessor will determine a future value for the vehicle, which is also known as the residual value.
 This will help determine your monthly payment.
-A higher residual value means the lessor expects lower depreciation during your lease — often indicating the vehicle will retain its value better.
+A higher residual value means the lessor expects less depreciation during your lease — often indicating the vehicle will retain its value better.

 - Rent charge: This is the main cost of leasing a car, and is paid each month in addition to vehicle depreciation.
 This is similar to interest.
-Some other components of your monthly payment may include amortization, sales or use tax and any miscellaneous fees.
+Some other components of your monthly payment may include car loan amortization, sales or use tax and any miscellaneous fees.

 - Purchase-option opportunity: This refers to your option to buy the vehicle after your lease is complete.
 Typically, the lease will either state the purchase price from the outset in your contract or in a specified used-car handbook.